bhendi-boi/fastfolio/readme.md

 - **Tailwind CSS**
 - **Framer Motion**

-## Key Features
+## 🔑 Features

 - Modern stack
 - Intuitive to use
-- Scores 100% in web accessibility and performance
+- Scores 100% in _web accessibility_ and _performance_
-- Easy to customize
+- Easy to _customize_
 - Very _less_ bundle size (around 260 KB of js and 19 KB of css)
-- Out of the box support for dark mode
+- Out of the box support for _dark mode_

-## How to use ?
+## 🤔 How to use ?

 Fastfolio provides you the ability to easily customize your personal portfolio.
 Follow along to find out how to use Fastfolio.

 ### Setup

 1. Fork this repositoy.
-Dont know how to for a repositoy?
+Dont know how to fork a repositoy ?
 Find out [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-2. Clone the fork onto your machine.
+2. Clone the fork to your machine.

 3. Run `npm install` and finally `npm run dev` to start the dev server.